-Disability applications for a bus pass
+Apply for a disabled person's bus pass

-- being blind or partially sighted
+- blind or partially sighted (catgory A)

-- being profoundly or severely deaf
+- profoundly or severely deaf (category B)

 You are automatically eligible for a bus pass if you can prove (with an award letter or exemption certificate) that you: